-During band select, which takes five PFD cycles, the VCO V{TUNE} is disconnected from the output of the loop filter and is connected to an internal reference voltage.
+During band select, which takes five PFD cycles, the VCO V{TUNE} is disconnected from the output of the loop filter and connected to an internal reference voltage.

 Figure 14.
-Frequency vs. V{TUNE}, ADF4360-2
+Frequency vs. V{TUNE}, ADF4360-0

 The R counter output is used as the clock for the band select logic and should not exceed 1 MHz.
-A programmable divider is provided at the R counter input to allow division by 1, 2, 4, or 8 and is controlled by Bit BSC1 and Bit BSC2 in the R counter latch.
+A programmable divider is provided at the R counter input to allow division by 1, 2, 4, or 8 and is controlled by Bits BSC1 and BSC2 in the R counter latch.
 Where the required PFD frequency exceeds 1 MHz, the divide ratio should be set to allow enough time for correct band selection.

-After band selection, normal PLL action resumes.
-The nominal value of K_V is 57 MHz/V, or 28 MHz/V if divide-by-2 operation is selected (by programming DIV2 [DB22] high in the N counter latch).
-The ADF4360-2 contains linearization circuitry to minimize any variation of the product of I{CP} and K_V .
+After band select, normal PLL action resumes.
+The nominal value of K_V is 56 MHz/V or 28 MHz/V, if divide-by-2 operation has been selected (by programming DIV2 [DB22] high in the N counter latch).
+The ADF4360-0 contains linearization circuitry to minimize any variation of the product of I{CP} and K_V .

 The operating current in the VCO core is programmable in four steps: 5 mA, 10 mA, 15 mA, and 20 mA.
-This is controlled by Bit PC1 and Bit PC2 in the control latch.
-For VCO frequencies above 2 GHz, only the 15 mA core current should be used, and for frequencies below 2 GHz, only 20 mA core current should be used.
+This is controlled by Bits PC1 and PC2 in the control latch.